SAP-archive/docs/concepts/start_builder/train_bot.md

 ![Recast.AI tag entities](https://cdn.recast.ai/man/recast-ai-tag-entitiesb.png)

-## Use the console
+## Use the NLP console

-Once you’ve set up your bot, you can test it with the console.
+Once you’ve created new intents, you can test it with the console.
 Click on the **TEST** bubble icon on the top right to make it appear.
-Select the tab **Analyze**, and type a sentence to test if your bot is well trained: \`I want meeting room 2 for tomorrow\`
+Type a sentence to test if your bot is well trained: \`I want meeting room 2 for tomorrow\`

 ![Recast.AI NLP analyze](https://cdn.recast.ai/man/recast-ai-test-consoleb.png)